 This innovative concentration provides students with a robust, critical, and comparative foundation in both human rights and constitutional law.
 It offers students a comprehensive understanding of contemporary human rights practices, including uses of constitutional law, in both domestic and international settings.

-This list of human rights internship and employment opportunities, while by no means comprehensive, can be used as a starting point for students to search for opportunities around the world.
+This list of human rights organizations, while by no means comprehensive, can be used as a starting point for students to search for opportunities around the world.
 Organizations where former Rapoport Center Fellows have worked are marked.
-This list was created in conjunction with the Career Services Office at Texas Law.